tmltsang/tmltsang.github.io/_posts/2024-10-28-backyard-reflection.md

 The first change I would make is to remove the reliance on the filename.
 At the moment the filename holds information such as player and character names.
 Character names should be automated by using OCR to read the character's name on the health bar at round start.
 The player may have to remain manual but should be moved out of the file name, such as a json mapping of matches -> players.
 The work done in the notebook should be assimilated into **Backyard-Observer**.

-Live Stat Tracking:
+Live Stat Tracking
-The stats are now provided retrospectively after a tournament.
+: The stats are now provided retrospectively after a tournament.
 It would be able to provide this information as the tournament is happening.
 The above automation work will be necessary however additional consideration around how a live video being ingested needs to be considered.

-Apply Backyard-Observer and Insight to your games:
+Apply Backyard-Observer and Insight to your games
-Create an application that will ingest videos of your games and create a dashboard similar to Backyard-Insight.
+: Create an application that will ingest videos of your games and create a dashboard similar to Backyard-Insight.
 I have not thought too much more about how to actually achieve this though.

 Try and track character's actions
 : If you read the previous blog post, this was what the idea was originally before it became infeasible.
 One of the reasons I had dismissed it was because sourcing good examples of the moves was becoming difficult.
 However I'm hoping the way the techniques used to create the synthetic frames can be applied here as well.
 It would require a frame-by-frame breakdown of every move which is possible shown in [Project Brisket](https://github.com/aishyuu/project-brisket).